kupl/starlab-benchmarks/C/README.md

 Name      | Description
 --------- | -----------
-err_type  | The type of error occured (e.g., memory leak) source    | ?
-sink      | The path and line number where the memory leaks
+err_type  | The type of error occured (e.g., memory leak) source    | The path and line number where the leaking memory starts sink      | The path and line number where the memory actually leaks